 For fans of classics and feminist books

-The Awakening is an American classic on the Rory Gilmore book list, first published in 1899.
-It’s set in New Orleans and the Southern Louisiana coast at the end of the nineteenth century, and the plot centers on Edna Pontellier’s struggle to reconcile her unorthodox views on femininity and motherhood with the social norms of the South.
+The Awakening is an American classic New Orleans literature, also on the Rory Gilmore book list, and first published in 1899.
+It’s set in New Orleans and the Southern Louisiana coast at the end of the nineteenth century, and the plot centers on Edna Pontellier’s struggle to reconcile her unorthodox views on femininity, purpose, love, and motherhood with the social norms of the South.

 A Confederacy of Dunces by John Kennedy Toole

 For fans of classics, humor and unique books

 A Confederacy of Dunces is an American classic book set in New Orleans, with a gregarious sense of humor.
 Protagonist Ignatius J. Reilly is an obese “Don Quixote of the French Quarter,” and his life is filled with utterly original characters and realistic dialogue set amidst comical adventures across the lower depths of New Orleans lower depths